Skip to content

 The Emotional Body in the Physical Spine.

 There were others in the room whose physical transformations were even more dramatic, practitioners who had joined the course after dealing with injuries, spinal curves, or chronic pain, had witnessed considerable changes of improvements in their bodies.
-Here we all were, shifting, healing, realigning.
+Here we all were, transforming, healing, realigning.

 I came into this immersion, this modality, for emotional and energetic healing, not because of any major physical issue I had been struggling with.
 But that’s the beauty of Spinal Flow, it reminds us that stressors don’t live in isolation.
 They lodge into the body.
 Emotional pain becomes physical tension, Chemical stress settles into posture and breath.